Chouffy/python_libratone_zipp/README.md

 ### States

+Right now, state are calculated and not fetched from the device.
+Some of them (sleep) are not even used.

 State variable | Variable content | Description
 -|-|-
 `STATE_OFF` | `"OFF"` | The speaker is off or cannot be reached